sineflow/ElasticsearchBundle/README.md

 | ~6.1.0              | >= 6.0, < 6.2  |             |             |
 | ~5.0                | >= 5.0, < 6.0  |             |             |
 | >= 0.9, < 1.0       | >= 2.0, < 5.0  |             |             |

-## Breaking changes in version 5
-- Finder::ADAPTER_SCANSCROLL renamed to Finder::ADAPTER_SCROLL
-- class ScanScrollAdapter renamed to ScrollAdapter
-- Object annotation removed in favour of DocObject

 ## License